aiven/aiven-docs/docs/tools/terraform/concepts/data-sources.md

 }
 ```

-By using the data source instead of the resource Terraform won\'t try to
+By using the data source instead of the resource Terraform won't try to
 manage the project.
 However it has awareness of it and can return
 information relating to it.
 In the example above the certificate is made
 available as an [output